DenisMaley/stochastic-process-generator/README.md

 ## Stochastic process generator

-The aim of this project is to build three simple components that interact with each other.
+The aim of this project is to build the generation of stochastic process in microservices architecture.
-They should all run without manual intervention.
-So, for example, you should also handle the scenario where one of the components breaks down.
+For the framework there was chosen [nameko][nameko].

 #### Time Server